Feminist history: Integrating histories

 Feminist historians see mainly two specific histories.
 The first is the public, singular history.
 It is composed of political events and newspapers.
 The second is made up of women's history and analyzed primary sources.
 The integration of these two histories helps historians to look at the past with a more feminist lens, the way feminist historians do.
-Professor Peter G. Filene of the University of North Carolina recounted in his paper Integrating Women's History and Regular History that “[his] purpose is to help students understand the values and behavior of people who are unlike themselves.
+Professor Peter G. Filene of the University of North Carolina recounted in his paper Integrating Women's History and Regular History that "[his] purpose is to help students understand the values and behavior of people who are unlike themselves.
 Through history we enter other lives, analyze the forces that shaped those lives, and ultimately understand patterns of culture."
-In fact, when Filene was asked to teach a course on the history of American women, the revelations of past women allowed him to recognize that he wasn't learning heroine history, or herstory, but a compensatory history.
+In fact, when Filene was asked to teach a course on the history of American women, the revelations of past women allowed him to recognize that he was not learning heroine history, or herstory, but a compensatory history.
 However, this thought limited his studies.
 He found himself thinking of women's contributions to what men had already written down.
-Rather than having the histories of the ‘public’ and the ‘domestic’ sphere, one should know that this line between the two is imaginary.
+Rather than having the histories of the 'public' and the 'domestic' sphere, one should know that this line between the two is imaginary.

 Though not all women are politicians or war generals, boys are raised in the domestic sphere.
 Not only that, but men come back to it every day in their private homes.
-Even President Theodore Roosevelt can be quoted to say “[n]o man can be a good citizen who is not a good husband and a good father.”
+Even President Theodore Roosevelt can be quoted to say "[n]o man can be a good citizen who is not a good husband and a good father."
 Similar to how history needs domestic history incorporated into it, men's history cannot be understood without their private experiences known.
 Women's history thus needs their private experiences to be combined with their public.
 To successfully integrate these histories, the world must not have male and female spheres that are synonyms for the private and public.
 The connections found in public and private men's and women's history need to be systematically synthesized to successfully integrate them.
 So the idea of just two histories creates the challenge that most feminist historians have.

 Feminist historiography

 Feminist historiography is another notable facet of feminist history.
 One important feminist historiography writer and researcher is Judith M. Bennett.
-In her book, History Matters: Patriarchy and the Challenge of Feminism, Bennett writes on the importance of studying a “patriarchal equilibrium”.
-Cheryl Glenn also writes on the importance of feminist historiography “Writing women (or any other traditionally disenfranchised group) into the history of rhetoric, then, can be an ethically and intellectually responsible gesture that disrupts those frozen memories in order to address silences, challenge absences, and assert women's contributions to public life” This facet of feminist history inspect historical writings that are typically assumed to be canon, and reinvents them under a feminist lens.
+In her book, History Matters: Patriarchy and the Challenge of Feminism, Bennett writes on the importance of studying a "patriarchal equilibrium".
+Cheryl Glenn also writes on the importance of feminist historiography "Writing women (or any other traditionally disenfranchised group) into the history of rhetoric, then, can be an ethically and intellectually responsible gesture that disrupts those frozen memories in order to address silences, challenge absences, and assert women's contributions to public life" This facet of feminist history inspect historical writings that are typically assumed to be canon, and reinvents them under a feminist lens.